Dan-McElroy/XRciser/README.md

 Despite this functionality feeling somehow overengineered, I believe it's quite robust.

+### App-wide singletons via XRciser App

+I've introduced two app-wide singletons via `XRciserApp`, a subclass of `Application`.
+These expose the app context, and the current activity.

+It's a messy approach to being able to access certain Android-related properties from within a POJO, but as it's my first project of this type I'm so far unaware of a better solution.
+The app context singleton is used generally to get string resources and set text fields, and the activity is used to make Snackbar messages appear for error handling.
+In the future, I would find a cleaner solution as these singletons open these values up to abuse, and mandate that new activities set the singleton in their `onCreate` method for the app to function properly.

 ### Assumptions

 The following is a list of assumptions I made about the intended design of the application that was not fully clear from the provided specifications: